Alphanovel App

 "Hellz yeah," Trisha scoffed, "And I plan to put them in my mouth with enthusiasm!"

-The student worker who was scanning ID cards at the checkout looked up at the crew with an annoyed frown.
+The student worker scanning ID cards at the checkout looked up at the crew with an annoyed frown.
 Miranda felt sorry for her.
-It probably reached a whole new level of annoying having to spend two hours swiping cards and listening to constant sexual innuendos, particularly on a meal day involving nuts and a ton of October-related treats.
+It probably reached a whole new level of annoying having to spend two hours swiping cards and listening to constant sexual innuendos, particularly on a day involving nuts and a ton of October-related treats.

-“Girls, let's eat out,” Alex suggested.
-He swayed his hips from side to side, making for an adorable exit.
-They had a spot outdoors where they enjoyed vegging.
-As much as Miranda wanted fresh air, she wasn't sure she could keep up the wrestling match with her hair, balance the tray, and get her hips to cooperate against the steel door.
-Following behind Trisha, she tried to spring after her friend just as the door was closing, but that only made way for disaster.
+As much as Miranda wanted fresh air, she wasn't sure she could keep up the wrestling match with her hair, balance the tray, and get her hips to cooperate against the steel door leading out.
+Following behind Trisha, she tried to spring after her friend just as the door closed, but that only made way for disaster.
 The sticky tray corner somehow got stuck in the huge handle.
 In one thrust, the girl almost lost everything.

 Almost…